studyztp/gem5-looppoint-doc/documentation.md

 1. disable ASLR
 2. get the PID of the workload
 3. wait until the workload starts properly
-4. pause the workload and write down the mmap of the workload
+4. write down the mmap of the workload
 5. use `m5 writefile` to write the mmap of the workload from the guest to the host

 Depending on your host system, you might have access to KVM or not.